ramnaresh-ahi/Adventure-works-end-to-end-data-engineering-project/README.md

 ## 📞 Contact & Questions

-For questions about this project, contact: [https://www.linkedin.com/in/ramnaresh-ahirwar-77abc/]
+For questions about this project, [Connect with me on LinkedIn](https://www.linkedin.com/in/ramnaresh-ahirwar-77abc/)

 ---